-The GRI trainings are amazingly powerful to learn about the behavior profiles, people and organizations in little time, with support from GRI experts.
+The GRI certifications are amazingly powerful for learning about people and their organization in a short amount of time, with support from GRI experts.

-The collaborative experience of the GRI trainings is the most effective and enduring way to increase social awareness and decision-making quality about people at higher speed.
+The GRI certifications' collaborative experience is the most effective and enduring way to increase social awareness and decision-making quality about people at a higher speed.

-GRI trainings are highly interactive experiences in which participants develop a deep understanding of the GRI measurements and most importantly on how to apply that knowledge to improve individual and company performance.
+GRI certifications are highly interactive experiences in which participants develop a deep understanding of the GRI measurements and, most importantly on how to apply that knowledge to improve individual and company performance.

-Participants work on real cases from their organizations and leave the training with insights and actionable solutions for current challenges they are addressing.
+Participants work on real cases from their organizations and leave the sessions with insights and actionable solutions for current challenges.

-The knowledge, insights, and confidence gained in the GRI are immediately put to use in recruitment interviews, performance reviews, conflict resolution, leadership development, or any of the myriad performance-related issues faced with people daily.
+The knowledge and confidence gained in the GRI are immediately put to use in recruitment interviews, performance reviews, conflict resolution, leadership development, or any of the myriad performance-related issues people are faced daily.

 A 360-degree survey informs us on the impressions we have about others and how we see them.
 In contrast, the GRI profile reveals how someone is influenced by others to change (the Role profile), as well as their intrinsic motivation, which is not informed by a 360-degree survey.